electrocucaracha/krd/docs/src/benchmark_ingress.rst

 | Kong         | 1.2.0              |
 +--------------+--------------------+

-This setup can be achieved creating the following  *config/pdf.yml* file:
+This setup can be reproduced by creating the following *config/pdf.yml* file:

 .. code-block:: yaml